Dividends, Bonus shares and

 are seen declaring Buy-Back of shares, and

-Sometimes, we also read that the company has declared bonus
+Sometimes, we also read that the company has declared a bonus issue of shares.

-In this article, we will discuss about impact on the wallet of a shareholder and on the financial of companies of dividend, special dividend, bonus shares and shares buy-back.
+In this article, we will discuss the impact on the wallet of a shareholder and on the financial of companies of dividends, special dividends, bonus shares and share buybacks.

 Dividend:

-The payment of dividend is a simplest way of distribution of profits of a company.
-This is nothing but a cash pay out from the profits to its shareholders.
+The payment of dividends is the simplest way of distribution of profits of a company.
+This is nothing but a cash payout from the profits to its shareholders.

 - It provides immediate income to the shareholders.
 Dividends are good for the investors, particularly retirees, seeking regular incomes.

 - As the company is expected to maintain its dividend payment record for consecutive years, the dividends are distributed at such rate that the consistency could be maintained in the future.
-It also shows that the company is confident to have steady cash flows.
+It also shows that the company is confident in having steady cash flows.

-- The payment of dividend reduces the companies distributable profits and cash reserves.
+- The payment of dividends reduces the companies' distributable profits and cash reserves.

 dividend paid by a company, often at a higher rate than regular